Core area 2: Teaching, learning and/or assessment processes

 a) An understanding of teaching, learning and/or assessment processes

-I use my own experiences as a learner as well as my knowledge of Instructional Design models to inform my approach to learning design.
-There are some online courses that I did not enjoy and even a couple that I gave up on before completing.
-In those cases, it was often a clunky design that put me off, I also found it frustrating when there was supposed to be feedback from a tutor but none was forthcoming.
+I also found it frustrating when there was supposed to be feedback from a tutor, but none was forth coming.
 For example, a course that I was quite excited about doing was supposed to be remote and asynchronous but involved feedback from a tutor at a college that was involved in the delivery.
-I got about halfway through and had answered a number of essay-type questions but never had any response to let me know if I was on the right track.
-I didn’t intentionally give up however when other aspects of my job at the time got busy it was easier for it to slip down the priority list when I felt like there was no one looking at my work anyway.
+I got about halfway through and had answered several essay type questions but never had any response to let me know if I was on the right track.
+I did not intentionally give up however, when other aspects of my job at the time got busy, it was easier for it to slip down the priority list when I felt like there was no one looking at my work anyway.

 Creating resources that are visually appealing and chunking content into digestible segments are other examples of where my own learning journey has influenced my learning design decisions.
-When recreating the Anatomy, Physiology and Health resources I wanted to improve the look and refresh them rather than just recreate them exactly as they had been.
+When recreating the Anatomy, Physiology and Health resources (discussed in detail in section 1B) I wanted to improve the look and refresh them rather than just recreate them exactly as they had been.
 This involved changing the way some of the pages were laid out, using Bootstrap panels to break up content or highlight specific parts.

-I also consider the addition of relevant imagery to be beneficial in increasing the students understanding and engagement with the material.
-When refreshing older resources, I try to source up to date photographs to use as examples.
+The importance of creating educational spaces that are inclusive is widely discussed in webinars and conferences across digital education, and it is something UHI strives for.
+When I am developing new resources or evaluating older ones with a view to redeveloping them, it is something I always keep in mind.
+Imagery can play a powerful role in this, as well as being beneficial in increasing the students understanding and engagement with the material.
 For example, The Reproductive System page 22 ‘the menopause’ I replaced an image of an old woman looking a bit miserable with one of an older woman looking relaxed and enjoying the sun.
 I think it is important for the imagery used in resources to feel positive and inclusive and to try and avoid using photographs that promote negative stereotypes.

 b) An understanding of your target learners